sebfisch/java-data/content/docs/features/switch.md

   * `switch` expressions with fall-through behavior
   * `switch` expressions without fall-through behavior

+Switch expressions must be exhaustive to ensure that they always yield a value when no exception is thrown.
-Switch expressions must be exhaustive, and for enum types the compiler checks that they are when no default clause is given.
+For enum types the compiler checks exhaustiveness, even when no default clause is given.

 ## Arrow labels